10 questions about 2021 Wimbledon – Schedule, prize money, history

 How do I get tickets for Wimbledon?

 The famous ballot is the most common way to get tickets for Wimbledon, but it will not be happening in 2021.
-Everyone who got tickets in 2020 and thus couldn’t attend will be able to transfer their tickets over to 2021 instead, meaning there will be almost none available for purchase in advance.
+Everyone who got tickets in 2020 and thus couldn’t attend will be able to transfer their tickets over to 2022 instead.
+For 2021, “tickets for the public will be sold exclusively online and all tickets will be distributed via the official Wimbledon mobile app”.

 Who are the defending champions?